carmelosantana/rok-monster-ocr/README.md

 ## How it works

-Here's a quick break down of what happens during application execution for job `governor-more-info`.
+Here's a quick overview of what happens during application execution for job `governor_more_info`.

-1. Screenshots are created from the input video.
-These screenshots are roughly 45 frames apart and represent the most "interesting" frame of the batch.
+1. Screenshots are created from the input video representing the most "interesting" frames.
 This will hopefully capture a clear image of the screen that contains the data we're trying to collect.
 2. We iterate through each frame and perform the following actions:
-   1. These screenshots are compared to sample images.
-When a match is found a profile is loaded that contains instructions for further processing.
+   1. Screenshots are compared to sample images.
+When a match is found a profile is loaded containing instructions for further processing.
    2. The image is cropped per each segment declared in the profile.
 Each segment represents a single data point we're trying to collect.
-This is what it looks like after a match is found and data points are read.
+This is an output confirming a match was found and we're trying to capture data.

-    ```bash
+    ```
     [2020-10-08 12-37-37.mkv-329.png] #256
     Distortion: 0.0311905
     Match: governor_more_info_kills